 The majority of students study the AQA Science Trilogy course and have 9 one-hour lessons a fortnight.
-Many students opt to take separate sciences as an option, and currently have an additional 6 hours of science a fortnight to achieve qualifications in Biology, Chemistry and Physics.
-The delivery model is being amended for next academic year.
+Many of the more able students take separate sciences to achieve qualifications in Biology, Chemistry and Physics.
+There are slightly different delivery models for this in each year group currently as we trial different approaches.